-Potentially.
-Why?
 Because all CBD products contain trace amounts of THC.
-Whether it's full-spectrum CBD with up to 0.3% THC or purified CBD isolate with just a few THC molecules kicking around, all hemp products contain some amount of THC.
+Whether it's full-spectrum CBD with up to 0.3% THC or purified CBD isolate with just a few THC molecules kicking around, all hemp products contain at least some amount of THC.

 From there, it's all a matter of math.
 Say you have an isolate CBD product with <0.0001% THC.
-If you consume kilograms upon kilograms of this product, you might test positive for marijuana.
-With a theoretical CBD product containing just below 0.3% THC, it would still be necessary to consume an extraordinary quantity, just considerably less.
+If you consume kilograms upon kilograms of this product, you might test positive for cannabis.
+With a theoretical CBD product containing just below 0.3% THC, it would still be necessary to consume an extraordinary quantity — just considerably less.

-If you were to consume an unreasonable amount of our products, three ounces of hemp flower per day for two weeks for argument's sake, it's possible enough THC would accumulate in your system to make you fail a drug test.
-If you feel yourself capable of such a feat, we encourage you to get your lighter or vaporizer ready and place the biggest order secretnaturecbd.com has ever seen.
-The point is that using enough Secret Nature hemp flower to fail a THC drug test would be so hard as to be almost laughably impossible.
+If you were to consume an unreasonable amount of our products (an ounce of flower per day for two weeks for the sake of argument), it's possible enough THC would accumulate in your system to make you fail a drug test.
+If you feel yourself capable of such a feat, we encourage you grab your lighter or vaporizer ready and get ready to place a big order.

 How much CBD will make me fail a drug test?

-No amount of CBD will cause you to test positive on a drug test since there are no tests for pure CBD.
-Most types of CBD products, however, contain trace amounts of other cannabinoids, terpenes, and flavonoids, which means that there's more than just pure CBD to work with.
+No amount of CBD will cause you to test positive on a drug test since there are no tests for CBD.
+Most CBD products, however, contain trace amounts of other cannabinoids as well.

 Does CBD show up on a drug test?
 Never.
 Is it possible for marijuana drug testing to note the presence of CBD products?
 Under certain circumstances, yes, which is why third-party lab testing is so important.

-Due to the rising popularity of the CBD craze, veteran Seattle news channel KING 5 recently tested 12 of the most popular CBD products on shelves today.
+Due to the rising CBD craze, veteran Seattle news channel KING 5 recently tested 12 of the most popular CBD products on shelves today.
 Half of the products contained less CBD than was listed, which makes you wonder about the potential of THC contamination.

 How long is CBD detectable in urine?

-Like all cannabis compounds, CBD is an oil, which means that it is fat-soluble.
-Many substances we ingest are either fat-soluble or water-soluble, and water-soluble substances pass through your body quickly.
+Like most compounds found in Cannabis sativa, CBD is fat-soluble.
+Most substances we ingest are either fat-soluble or water-soluble, and water-soluble substances pass through your body quickly.
 Fat-soluble substances, however, absorb into your fatty tissues, and organs like the liver and kidneys process them out slowly.